MatanyaP/CLITODO/README.md

   done|d [ids...]
-Mark a note as done allDone|ad               Mark all notes as done openMenu|om              Open menu help [command]           display help for command
+Mark a note as done allDone|ad               Mark all notes as done openMenu|om              Open menu encryptList|el           Encrypt list of notes to file decryptList|dl           Decrypt list of notes from file help [command]           display help for command
 ```